 - Root for the home team.
 The Tri-City ValleyCats, a minor league affiliate of the Houston Astros, kick off their season every June at Joseph L. Bruno Stadium ("The Joe"), in Troy.
 From post-game fireworks shows, superheroes night and 50-cent hot dog night, there are cool promotions and giveaways to participate in throughout the summer.
-You can also find pro baseball on Siena's campus—the Albany Dutchmen, who compete in the PGCBL wooden bat league, play at Siena's Connors Park.
-There's no better way to end a day on campus than by watching some of the best college players in the country play America's pastime.

 - Run for a cause.
-Every summer, hundreds of runners and walkers come to our area to participate in or be spectators at some very popular races including the Freihofer's Run—voted one of the seven "must-do" 5K races in the U.S.—and Albany's Color Vibe 5K.
+Every summer, hundreds of runners and walkers come to our area to participate in or be spectators at some very popular races including the Freihofer's Run For Women—voted one of the seven "must-do" 5K races in the U.S.—and Albany's Color Vibe 5K.
 (And if you want to see Siena College staff on the run, you’ll always find us at the CDPHP Workforce Team Challenge in May!)

 - Climb a tower—or a mountain.
 Rain in the forecast?
 You won't need an umbrella on the 42nd floor of the Corning Tower, the tallest building in the state outside of New York City.
 Your view from the Tower will span the Hudson River Valley, the Adirondacks, the Catskills and the Berkshires—a perfect Instagram opp.
 But if the weather is nice and you’re staying for a few days, the camping and hiking options up in the Adirondacks are an outdoors fan’s dream.

 - Take a turn on the Ferris Wheel.
 Whether you're bringing your younger siblings along or just want to let your inner kid loose, Huck Finn's Playland is a local amusement park with rides that will have you reliving your younger days.
 (All these years later, the Scrambler is still a good time.)
 Plus, the Playland has a pretty remarkable history.
 Read about it here.
 Need more of an adrenaline rush?
-Six Flags’ Great Escape & Splashwater Kingdom is just 45 minutes from campus in summer haven Lake George.
+Six Flags Great Escape is just 45 minutes from campus in summer haven Lake George.

 Like we said, you'll want to stay awhile.
 Next stop: Siena College.
+Plan your visit now!